kukharroma/constructionLevelAndroid/README.md

 ## Description
 This app shows angles of inclination of the device to the ground.
-<p> App uses accelerometer, so you should have it on your device.
+<p> The app uses an accelerometer, so you should have it on your device.

 <img src="/app/src/main/assets/1.png">
 <img src="/app/src/main/assets/2.png">